mikesilvers/AviationKit/README.md

 The initial release of the library contains basic METAR and TAF information based on location.
 As the library grows, additional functionality and additional reports will be added.

+In addition to the FAA documentation, there is a [documentation server here on github](https://mikesilvers.github.io/aviationkit/).
+The documentation will continue to be updated reguarding the classes, structures, enums and everything.

 ## Example

 The pod contains a fully functional example app.
 To run the example project, clone the repo, and run `pod install` from the Example directory first.